Mykolb/Jeep-Prices/README.md

 https://documenter.getpostman.com/view/7274937/TW6tKV9M

 # Installation
-After cloning, "npm i" will have to be entered into the terminal to run the web scraper.
+After cloning, ##npm## i will have to be entered into the terminal to run the web scraper.